Climate and Average Weather Year Round in Sioux Falls South Dakota, United States

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.5 months, from May 4 to August 20, with an average daily incident shortwave energy per square meter above 6.1 kWh.
-The brightest day of the year is July 8, with an average of 7.2 kWh.
+The brightest month of the year in Sioux Falls is July, with an average of 7.1 kWh.

 The darker period of the year lasts for 3.4 months, from October 30 to February 11, with an average daily incident shortwave energy per square meter below 2.8 kWh.
-The darkest day of the year is December 20, with an average of 1.7 kWh.
+The darkest month of the year in Sioux Falls is December, with an average of 1.7 kWh.

 The topography within 2 miles of Sioux Falls contains only modest variations in elevation, with a maximum elevation change of 266 feet and an average elevation above sea level of 1,431 feet.
 Within 10 miles also contains only modest variations in elevation (358 feet).
 Within 50 miles contains only modest variations in elevation (856 feet).